BazzaCuda/MinimalistMediaPlayerX/README.md

 `}`                     | increase saturation.
 Can be held down for rapid increase `;`                     | reset saturation to normal **Screenshots** |
-`F5`                    | save a screenshot of the current frame (currently to the same folder as the media file) **Speed** |
+`F5`                    | save a screenshot of the current frame or the currently displayed image **Speed** |
 `Numpad +`              | increase playback speed.
 Can be held down for rapid increase `/`                     | increase playback speed.
 Can be held down for rapid increase